-In September 2016 the College adopted a Strategic Plan for the period 2016/17 to 2019/20.
-This Strategic Plan includes property and financial plans.
+In September 2021 the College developed a Strategic Plan for the period 2021/22 to 2024/25.
 The Corporation has monitored the performance of the College against its Strategic Plan which is reviewed and updated each year.

 The College's key continuing strategic objectives are: